ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

        Type int is not compatible with type int -> int
 ```

 In mathematical language, it is said that the type arrow operator _associates to the right_.
-Function types without parentheses should be thought to have parentheses put to the right like the type of `f` was declared.
+Function types without parentheses should be treated as if they have parentheses, placed to the right, like how the type of `f` was declared.
 These types are the same:
 - `int -> int -> int`
 - `int -> (int -> int)`